biologist79/ESPuino/PCBs/Wemos Lolin D32/README.md

 * Mosfet-circuit that switches off MAX98357a, Neopixel, headphone-pcb, RFID-reader and µSD-card-reader automatically when deepsleep is active
 * All peripherals are solely driven at 3.3V, as 5V isn't available in battery-mode.
 Keep this especially in mind when choosing µSD-reader.
 If in doubts use one without voltage-regulator (link below).
 * If [headphone-pcb](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is used, MAX98357a is automatically muted when there's a headphone plugged in and vice versa.
-* If `HEADPHONE_ADJUST_ENABLE` is set and a headphone is plugged in, an alternative maximum volume is activated.
+* If `CONFIG_HEADPHONE_ADJUST` is set and a headphone is plugged in, an alternative maximum volume is activated.
 I added this feature because [headphone-pcb](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) makes use of an amp that (probably) "allows" children to damage ears.
 This maximum volume can be set and re-adjusted via webgui.
 * Reset-button

 ## Prerequisites
-* If no [headphone-pcb](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is connected, make sure `HEADPHONE_ADJUST_ENABLE` is disabled.
+* If no [headphone-pcb](https://github.com/biologist79/ESPuino/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TDA1308) is connected, make sure `CONFIG_HEADPHONE_ADJUST` is disabled.
 * Make sure to edit `settings.h` (HAL=3) and `settings-lolin_d32.h` according your needs.
 * Disable `SD_MMC_1BIT_MODE` and `SINGLE_SPI_ENABLE` as these are not supported by this PCB.
 * Enable `RFID_READER_TYPE_MFRC522_SPI` as other RFID-reader-types are not supported by this PCB.